Oxymorphone: Chemistry

 Oxymorphone is commercially produced from thebaine, which is a minor constituent of the opium poppy (Papaver somniferum) but thebaine is found in greater abundance (3%) in the roots of the oriental poppy (Papaver orientale).

 German patents from the mid-1930s indicate that oxymorphone as well as hydromorphone, hydrocodone, oxycodone, and acetylmorphone can be prepared—without the need for hydrogen gas—from solutions of codeine, morphine, and dionine by refluxing an acidic aqueous solution, or the precursor drug dissolved in ethanol, in the presence of certain metals, namely palladium and platinum in fine powder or colloidal form or platinum black.

 Oxymorphone hydrochloride occurs as odourless white crystals or white to off-white powder.
 It darkens in colour with prolonged exposure to light.
 One gram of oxymorphone hydrochloride is soluble in 4 ml of water and it is sparingly soluble in alcohol and ether.
 It degrades upon contact with light.

 Oxymorphone can be acetylated like morphine, hydromorphone, and some other opioids.
 Mono-, di-, tri-, and tetra- esters of oxymorphone were developed in the 1930s but are not used in medicine at this time.
-Presumably other esters such as nicotinyl, benzoyl, formyl, cinnimoyl &c.can be produced.
+Presumably other esters such as nicotinyl, benzoyl, formyl, or cinnamyl can be produced.

 The 2013 US DEA annual manufacturing quotas were 18 375 kilogrammes for conversion (a number of drugs can be made from oxymorphone, both painkillers and opioid antagonists like naloxone) and 6875 kg for direct manufacture of end-products.
 Oxymorphone is also a minor metabolite of oxycodone, which is formed by CYP2D6-mediated O-demethylation.